84 Psychology

 The book is intended to be used as a textbook in courses on higher processes, complex cognition, human thought, and related courses.
 Chapters include concept acquisition, knowledge representation, inductive and deductive reasoning, problem solving, metacognition, language, expertise, intelligence, creativity, wisdom, development of thought, affect and thought, culture, and sections about history and about methods.

-Psychology: The Science of Human Potential by Jeffrey Levy (CC-BY 4.0) The Science of Human Potential is designed to be a concise, cohesive introduction to psychology textbook.
+The Science of Human Potential is designed to be a concise, cohesive introduction to psychology textbook.
 Psychology is described as a science studying how hereditary (nature) and experiential (nurture) variables interact to influence the thoughts, feelings, and behaviour of individuals.
 The remainder of the text is organized into sections entitled “Mostly Nature” (biological psychology; sensation and perception; motivation and emotion), “Mostly Nurture” (direct learning; indirect or observational learning; cognition), and “Nature/Nurture” (human potential, with regard to each of human development, personality, social psychology, maladaptive behaviour, and professional psychology).
 Includes H5P review exercises at the end of each chapter.
 Readable and editable versions are available, as is a hardcopy for sale.

-Research Methods in Psychology (CC BY-NC-SA) by Rajiv S. Jhangiani; I-Chant A. Chiang; Carrie Cuttler; and Dana C. Leighton
+Research Methods in Psychology by Rajiv S. Jhangiani; I-Chant A. Chiang; Carrie Cuttler; and Dana C. Leighton (CC BY-NC-SA) .

 A comprehensive textbook for research methods classes.
 A peer-reviewed inter-institutional project.

-Workplace Psychology: Issues and Application (CC BY-NC-SA) by Kris Powers
+Workplace Psychology: Issues and Application by Kris Powers (CC BY-NC-SA).

 A compilation of open content for students of Psychology 104: Workplace Psychology at Chemeketa Community College.